TienMPhan/TienMPhan.github.io/_posts/2025-11-28-DeepLearning4StructuralBiology.md

 description: A Roadmap for Enthusiasts
 tags: Deep-Learning
 categories: roadmap
-featured: false
+featured: true
 related_posts: true
 ---

 The transition from traditional computational biology to AI-driven structural biology requires mastering **four pillars**: **(1)** foundational machine learning, **(2)** deep learning architectures specific to 3D molecular structures (transformers, diffusion models, equivariant neural networks, GNNs), **(3)** hands-on experience with landmark tools (AlphaFold, ESMFold, RFDiffusion, ProteinMPNN), and **(4)** engagement with a rapidly evolving research community.
 This roadmap provides a **16-24 week structured pathway** from ML fundamentals to implementing state-of-the-art protein structure prediction and design—prioritizing free, actively maintained resources vetted by the computational biology community.

 The field underwent revolutionary change when AlphaFold2 achieved near-experimental accuracy at CASP14 in 2020, earning its creators the 2024 Nobel Prize in Chemistry.
-Since then, the landscape has expanded dramatically: **ESMFold** demonstrates that protein language models alone can predict structures without multiple sequence alignments, **RFDiffusion** enables *de novo* protein design through diffusion models, and **AlphaFold3/Boltz2** extends predictions to protein-ligand-nucleic acid complexes.
+Since then, the landscape has expanded dramatically: **ESMFold** demonstrates that protein language models alone can predict structures without multiple sequence alignments, **RFDiffusion** enables _de novo_ protein design through diffusion models, and **AlphaFold3/Boltz2** extends predictions to protein-ligand-nucleic acid complexes.
 Graduate students entering this field now have unprecedented opportunities—but also face the challenge of synthesizing knowledge across machine learning, structural biology, and software engineering.

 > **"<span style="color: #ff3c01ff;">A journey of a thousand miles begins with a single step.</span>"** -- Lao Tzu